Last Updated on August 6, 2022 by Max

 - 2 lemons

 Tea preparation.
-Wash the fruits with apple vinegar before squeezing, to remove any pesticides from the bark.
+Wash the fruits with apple vinegar before squeezing them to remove any pesticides from the bark.

 Put the juice aside and peel the bark.
-The remainder of the lemons and plantain leaves put into water and heat until the volume of the water drops to 600 ml.
-Strain the liquid into a jar and chill and then add lemon juice and honey.
-Drink one cup (50 ml) every morning, on an empty stomach, to relieve symptoms.
+The remainder of the lemons and plantain leaves are put into water and heated until the volume of the water drops to 600 ml.
+Strain the liquid into a jar, chill, and then add lemon juice and honey.
+Drink one cup (50 ml) daily on an empty stomach to relieve symptoms.

 Instead of green leaves, you can use plantain powder.
 Take 4-6 teaspoons a day on an empty stomach.